rowanho/sarcasm_detection/README.md

     "fascinate case eat lab-grown meat"

-The words can then be converted to a sequence of numbers in a dictionary mapping and the headlines can be converted into a sequence of numbers padded to the same length, which we can feed to the neural network.
+The words can then be converted to a sequence of numbers in a dictionary mapping.

+We can use the mapping to convert headlines into a sequence of numbers and pad them to the same length.
+The resulting vectors can be fed into the neural network.

 ### Results